flojoy-ai/docs/docs/instruments-database/RF Signal Generators/Keysight-E8267D-PSG/Keysight-E8267D-PSG.md

 signal_generator.disconnect()
 ```

-Please note that you need to replace `"TCPIP0::192.168.1.1::inst0::INSTR"` with the actual VISA address of your Keysight E8267D PSG RF Signal Generator.
+Please note that you need to replace `"TCPIP0::192.168.1.1::inst0::INSTR"` with the actual VISA address of your Keysight (Agilent) E8267D PSG RF Signal Generator.

 </TabItem>
 </Tabs>